weyoss/redis-smq/README.md

 RedisSMQ is a Node.js library for queuing messages (aka jobs) and processing them asynchronously with consumers.
 Backed by Redis, it allows scaling up your application with ease of use.

-> ☝ The master branch reflects the latest changes and updates that may not yet be released.
-To view the current release documentation see [v7.0.7 docs](https://github.com/weyoss/redis-smq/tree/v7.0.7).

 ## Features

 * **[High-performance message processing](/docs/performance.md)**.